AI Release Engineering

 Emergent behavior

 Agent actions compose into sequences.
 Each step may be individually correct while the sequence produces unintended harm.
-No unit test can cover the full action space.
-Governance must happen at runtime, inside the loop.
+Tests and offline evaluation cannot exhaust the full action space.
+Governance must continue at runtime, inside the loop.

 Expanding autonomy scope